How can social media positively affect mental health?

 Back in the forgotten days of telegrams and mailing letters, now, we get to send messages to anyone in the world.
 We can communicate with whoever we please.
 It can be done on various social media platforms that offer instant messaging.
 However, not all social media users are after news and current events.
 Some are on social media to get the latest updates on their beloved ones and some people we find of interest.

 More and more people are on social media.
-Some of the more popular platforms are Facebook, Twitter, Instagram, are used for social media updates.
+Some of the more popular platforms are Facebook, Twitter, Instagram, which are used for social media updates.
 We also have messaging apps like Whatsapp, Telegram, Wechat and Viber.
 Social media is used to organise parties, dates and other events.

 Where’s the positive in social media use?